Bill raising homestead amount and tying it to local home prices passed Legislature and was signed by governor September 18, 2020.

 Homestead superior to a judgment creditor

-The judgment entitles the judgment creditor to use certain legal powers of the state to collect that money.
-That right to collect is limited by the judgment debtor’s homestead rights.
+The judgment entitles the judgment creditor to use certain legal powers of the state to collect that money through liens, garnishments and levies.

-The homestead exemption was designed to assure judgment debtors of a place to live, even if they owed money to creditors.
+The homestead exemption was designed to assure judgment debtors a place to live, even if they owed money to creditors.
+Unfortunately, the amount of the homestead has fallen way behind the value of the typical California home.

 Homestead protection not absolute